The Clark Library welcomes visits from academic and community groups, and also offers in-course instruction as well as workshops open the community.

 Faculty are invited to work with us to offer in-class instruction sessions and workshops on finding and using data and using ArcGIS.
 Email Nicole Scholtz to schedule a session.

-Examples of workshop topics:
+Examples of session topics:

 - Intro to GIS